apache/pekko-http/docs/src/main/paradox/server-side/http2.md

 The default grace period is 30 seconds.
 Set it to `infinite` to wait for all requests in flight to complete, however long they take.

+A termination of the connection that is already in progress when the age expires (for example because the server binding is being terminated) keeps its own deadline: neither the age nor the grace period apply to it.
+Conversely, terminating the server binding with an earlier deadline shortens a drain that the age started.

 A jitter is applied to the configured value for each connection (by default +/- 10%, configurable via `pekko.http.server.http2.max-connection-age-jitter`), so that connections that were opened together are not all closed at the same time.